Jobs that allow you to travel sound simple.

 A FIFO mining worker is not doing the same type of travel as a remote travel consultant.

-All of them may fit under the larger idea of jobs that let you travel.
+All of them may fit under the larger idea of jobs that allow you to travel.

 But the details matter.